Blue (university sport): Trinity College Dublin, the University of Dublin

+The Central Athletic Club is made up of five committees that oversee the development of sport in the college: the executive committee, which is responsible overall for all activities; the Captains' Committee, which represents the 49 club captains and awards University Colours (Pinks); the Pavilion Bar Committee, which runs the private members' bar; the Pavilion Members' Committee; and the Sports Facilities Committee.

 'Blues' in Australia

 University of Adelaide

-The Adelaide University Sports Association at the University of Adelaide in Adelaide, South Australia awards a blue and a half blue for outstanding sporting achievement, and a club letters for both sporting achievement and service.
+Adelaide University Sport at the University of Adelaide in Adelaide, South Australia awards a blue and a half blue for outstanding sporting achievement, and a club letters for both sporting achievement and service.

 La Trobe University

 La Trobe University has awarded blues and half blues since its early years, with the first blues being awarded in 1968.
 The annual Blues and Sports Awards Night recognises the elite sports men and women who have represented La Trobe via the university's clubs, intervarsity sporting competitions and the World University games.
 There are also awards for Outstanding Service which recognise the outstanding service to sports clubs by members of the La Trobe Community.

 University of Melbourne

 The Melbourne University Sports Association (originally known as the 'Sports Union') awards blues and half blues at the University of Melbourne, for outstanding performance in inter-university events (primarily through the Australian University Games and Australian University Championships).
 A 'distinguished service award' may be made (including to non-students) for outstanding service to a sporting club (or clubs), the Sports Association, and/or sport at the university generally.

 Blues were first awarded in 1904, as one of the first items of business of the newly formed Sports Union, with retrospective awards made back as early as 1870.
 Initially, awards were made automatically to all participants in an intervarsity contest, with the level (full or half blue) dependent on the sport.
 In 1911, this model was replaced with the formation of a 'Blues Advisory Board' to determine the awards based on an individual's performance.
 The BAB continues to serve this role today.